geodynamics/aspect/cookbooks/convection_box_3d/doc/convection_box_3d.md

 The first set of changes has to do with the geometry: it is three-dimensional, and we will have to address the fact that a box in 3d has 6 sides, not the 4 we had previously.
-The documentation of the &ldquo;box&rdquo; geometry (see Section {ref}`parameters:Geometry_20model`) states that these sides are numbered as follows: *&ldquo;in 3d, boundary indicators 0 through 5 indicate left, right, front, back, bottom and top boundaries.&rdquo;* Recalling that we want tangential flow all around and want to fix the temperature to known values at the bottom and top, the following will make sense:
+The documentation of the "box" geometry (see Section {ref}`parameters:Geometry_20model`) states that these sides are numbered as follows: *"in 3d, boundary indicators 0 through 5 indicate left, right, front, back, bottom and top boundaries."* Recalling that we want tangential flow all around and want to fix the temperature to known values at the bottom and top, the following will make sense: